alexwolson/sen-piv-sensor-archive/README.md

    - Check coordinate geometry: grid dimensions must be 30×22 with consistent physical spacing; capture per-run deltas if observed.
    - Align time windows: the `PIV_ON` boolean and `PIV Start/End Time` must match the PIV CSV timestamp range (0.003333 s increments).
 Flag discrepancies beyond tolerance and exclude the run until resolved.
    - Ensure monotonic `time[s]` in sensors and continuous frame indices in PIV; a gap or duplicate should mark the run as invalid.
-4. **HDF5 Assembly**
+4. **Zarr Archive Assembly**
-   - Design a hierarchy such as `/runs/<SEN>/<speed>/<gas>/PIV##/{piv_data, sensor_data, metadata}` with chunking along time and GZIP compression.
+   - Design a hierarchy such as `/runs/<SEN>/<speed>/<gas>/PIV##/{piv_data, sensor_data, metadata}` with chunking along time and zstd compression (via Blosc).
    - Store the raw velocity tensors, aligned sensor tables, bubble-count predictions, and alignment metadata together with manifest attributes (date, variant, acquisition timestamps, processing versions).
 5. **Quality Gates & Releases**
    - Run validation scripts as part of the build; fail the job if a run lacks any data source or fails alignment tests.
    - Produce coverage reports under `data/processed/coverage/` for each SEN, tracking missing components until the archive is complete.
-   - Version the HDF5 output (checksums, release tags) so collaborators can pin analyses to specific data snapshots.
+   - Version the Zarr output (checksums, release tags) so collaborators can pin analyses to specific data snapshots.
 6. **Documentation & Onboarding**
-   - Update this README (and any supplemental docs) with instructions for adding new experiments, rebuilding the archive, and interpreting HDF5 contents.
+   - Update this README (and any supplemental docs) with instructions for adding new experiments, rebuilding the archive, and interpreting Zarr contents.
    - Encourage scripted ingestion only—avoid manual edits to PIV CSVs or sensor workbooks to maintain reproducibility.

 ## Contributor Guide